nscale4by8/nscale4x8/Custom3DPrintedBridges.md

-# nscale4x8
-My first N Scale railroad and my first layout in 20+ years
+# My Original 3D Models Printed

 I am combining my interests in 3D modeling, 3D printing, and model railroading.
 I am modeling the Cleveland Flats and its myriad of lift bridges over the Cuyahoga River.
 All of the bridge models are originals.
 Prototype inspirations are provided side by side for comparison.